DDDDNNNNNThanh/GroupProject/README.md

 # GroupProject
-This is an app for food storage and calculate calories, recommend recipe by I and my group.
+This is an app for food storage, calculate calories and recommend recipes by I and my group by Streamlit.